FQX-AG/encode-solana-hackathon/README.md

 of price fixing and payment settlement.

-Since Structured Products are considered to be securities in most jurisdictions, they required to be properly registerd and stored in segregated accounts.
+Since Structured Products are considered to be securities in most jurisdictions, they required to be properly registered and stored in segregated accounts.

 Intransparency of the Structured Products pricing might hurt market integrity and decreases overall investors' confidence.